aldebaran/qibuild/doc/getting_started.rst

 .. warning:: qibuild never modify os.environ globally, so the executable you just built won't run unless you have mingw's DLLs in your PATH.

-Configuring QiBuild for Visual Studio
+Configuring qiBuild for Visual Studio
 +++++++++++++++++++++++++++++++++++++

-You will have to make sure CMake uses the proper generator for QiBuild to work with Visual Studio.
+You will have to make sure CMake uses the proper generator for qiBuild to work with Visual Studio.

 Here’s what a complete .qi/build.cfg would look like to use Visual Studio 2008